FinriskHFDREAM/FinriskHF_post1/README.md

 ## A. Overview directory information

-* input_syn : placement of sythetic dataset, only training and test set will be shared.
-Inside the directory, you can find different versions of synthetic data (if updated, for example with additional metadata).
+* input_syn : placement of sythetic dataset (will not be shared in git).

 * TEAMS: the directory to coordinate  code for testing in real dataset during model refinement process with 2 top performing teams